tdesaules/domotique/homeassistant/README.md

-# EMQX DOCKER CONTAINER
+# HOME ASSISTANT DOCKER CONTAINER

-This is the folder with evrything to create and run a MQTT Broker using EMQX opensource version.
+This is the folder with evrything to create and run a MQTT Broker using VerneMQ opensource version.

 ## Git Flow